kmike/fabric-taskset/README.rst

 In order to feed my NIH syndrome I create Fabric-taskset which exposes new-style Fabric tasks, provides slightly different API and doesn't have extra goodies.

+This library then evolves to support exposing tasks without creating dummy on-disk modules (thanks to Denis Untevskiy).